ckeditor/ckeditor4-docs/guides/dev/deep_dive/advanced_content_filter/allowed_content_rules/README.md

 			classes: { tip: true }
 		},
 		// $<n> is a rule name - it does not match element names.
-		// This rules will allow <h1> and <h2> elements with all their data-* attributes.
+		// These rules will allow <h1> and <h2> elements with all their data-* attributes.
 		'$1': {
 			elements: { h1: true, h2: true },
 			attributes: 'data-*'
 		}
 	}

 Two more interesting properties are `match` and `propertiesOnly`.

-First is a callback executed with the element being filtered.
-If it returns `true`, the rule will be applied to the element, if `false` it will not be applied to the element at all.
-The `propertiesOnly` property means that this rule will accept only properties &ndash; element itself must be accepted by other rule.
-This is especially useful for plugins authors, who only want to extend allowed properties lists of elements already allowed by other features about which this plugin may not know.
+The `match` property is a callback executed with the element being filtered.
+If it returns `true`, the rule will be applied to the element; if `false` &mdash; it will not be applied to the element at all.

+The `propertiesOnly` property means that this rule will only accept properties &mdash; the element itself must be accepted by another rule.
+This is especially useful for plugin authors, who only want to extend allowed properties lists of elements already allowed by other features about which this plugin may not know.

 	allowedContent: {
-		// Rule applied only to <span>s having data-foo or data-bar attribute.
+		// A rule applied only to <span>s having data-foo or data-bar attribute.
 		span: {
 			match: function( element ) {
 				return element.attributes[ 'data-foo' ] || element.attributes[ 'data-bar' ];
 			},
 			attributes: 'data-foo,data-bar'
 		},
-		// Those two rules will allow <h1> element and its foo class.
+		// These two rules will allow <h1> element and its 'foo' class.
 		// They do not allow <h2> and <h3> elements.
 		h1: true,
 		'h1 h2 h3': {